 If you have a Client ID inquiry, please contact [email protected] for assistance.

-Public lands dispositions are regulated by 2 pieces of legislation and administered by Environment and Parks (AEP) (the department) and the Alberta Energy Regulator (AER) (the agency).
+Public lands dispositions are regulated by 2 pieces of legislation and administered by the Government of Alberta (the Government) and the Alberta Energy Regulator [(AER) (the agency)].

 Sections from a number of other pieces of legislation have relevance, depending on the land location and activity planned.